qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 It is worth noting that the `reflex` implementation has been written so that it could be extended to support continuous-time FRP.
 My understanding is that there haven't been any pressing use cases presented to motivate that work.

-We'll take a look at that support later on, but for now we'll be focusing on using `reflex` to create web front-ends.
+We'll take a look at that support later on, but for now we'll be focusing on using `reflex` to create web front-ends, where it is used to create and manipulate the DOM.
+The approach that `reflex` and `reflex-dom` uses here is different enough from the currently popular approaches that it's worth saying a little bit about those before we continue.

 ### Aside: What is the virtual DOM?